NEW CARS

 Peugeot 308 PHEV

-Until recently you couldn’t buy a plug-in hybrid version of the Peugeot 308, but now you can – and it makes a fantastic family hatchback.
+Until recently you couldn’t buy a plug-in hybrid version of the Peugeot 308, but now you can – and it's one of the best hybrid family cars on the market.

 It’s powered by a 1.6-litre petrol engine mated to a hybrid system that puts out a combined 180hp that drives the front wheels.

-Being a plug-in hybrid, the 308 PHEV can travel on electric power alone and Peugeot claims it will travel up to 40 miles on a single charge.
+Being a plug-in hybrid, the 308 PHEV can travel on electric power alone.
+Peugeot claims it will travel up to 40 miles on a single charge.
 When working alongside the petrol engine, the two provide up to 281mpg.

 Inside, the 308 is very spacious, despite being a hatchback, and is full of great tech options and has a boot space of 361 litres.